Intersecting Pandemics: The Opioid Epidemic & Covid-19

 This webinar will examine the opioid overdose data in Ohio since the beginning of the COVID-19 pandemic and highlight interdisciplinary and cohesive public health approaches to mitigating the damage of these intersecting crises.

 Treatment and Community Interventions for Opioid Use Disorder

-This webinar will focus on how COVID-19 has impacted providing substance use treatment to vulnerable populations, such as mothers with opioid use disorder, and how programs across the state of Ohio are adapting to address these challenges.
+This webinar will be focused on how COVID-19 has impacted providing substance use treatment to vulnerable populations, such as mothers with opioid use disorder, and how programs across the state of Ohio are adapting to address these challenges.

-This webinar will showcase the work of interdisciplinary, collaborative public health initiatives that are making substantial interventions into the drug overdose epidemic.
+This Webinar will be showcasing the work of interdisciplinary, collaborative public health initiatives that are making substantial interventions into the drug overdose epidemic.

-This webinar will discuss how COVID-19 has affected individuals incarcerated for substance use in the Cuyahoga County jail, and what changes are needed to ensure their safety and continued access to treatment.
+This webinar will discuss how COVID-19 has affected individuals incarcerated for substance use both nationally and in the Cuyahoga County jail, and what changes are needed to ensure their safety and continued access to treatment.

-If you have any questions, please contact Sheryl Hirsh.
+If you have any questions about this or future programs, please contact Sheryl Hirsh.